airnativeextensions/nativeextensions-documentation/docs/gameservices/screen-recording.md

 ```

-:::note Android 33
+:::note Google Play Games
 With Android 33, Google has deprecated the screen recording functionality and it will not function on any device running an API version higher than 32.

+Additionally with Google Play Games v2 screen recording functionality has been removed altogether and is no longer supported.

 In these cases `isSupported` will return `false`.
 :::